ahmadzaki2975/SenPro-Backend/README.md

-# Backend SmartAssistance
+# Test-OpenAI-API

-Senior Project - Group 17

-AI based Customer Service
+Just testing some OpenAI API to connect to Flask Backend

 ## How To Run